Litchfield Park, Arizona: History

-The town of Litchfield Park is a historically affluent community outside of Phoenix named after its founder, Paul Weeks Litchfield (1875–1959).
+The town of Litchfield Park is a community outside of Phoenix named after its founder, Paul Weeks Litchfield (1875–1959).
 He was an executive of the Goodyear Tire & Rubber Company who came to the Phoenix area in 1916 in search of suitable land to farm a long-staple cotton that had previously been available only from the Sea Islands off the coast of Georgia and from Egypt.
 This cotton was needed to strengthen the rubber in the pneumatic tire, of which Goodyear was the world's largest producer.
 The East Coast cotton supply had been devastated by the boll weevil, and the African supply had been greatly reduced by World War I attacks from German U-boats.
 Litchfield went to the Phoenix area at the suggestion of the US Department of Agriculture, but was not successful in motivating local farmers to grow his cotton.
 Instead, he got Goodyear to form the Southwest Cotton Company in Phoenix, with Litchfield as its president, eventually purchasing some 36000 acre in the general Salt River Valley area, including 5000 acre around the present site of Litchfield Park, then known as Litchfield Ranch.
 Much of the land was bought for as little as $25 per acre.
 The cotton was cultivated with a workforce of mostly Mexican and Native American men.
 The U.S. Postal Service agreed to the name "Litchfield Park" in 1926.
 In 1929, the Wigwam Resort was opened to the public.
 In 1926, Litchfield went on to become the president of the Goodyear-Zeppelin Corporation, and then chairman of the board in 1930.
 He retired from the company in 1958, and spent the final months of his life as a resident of Litchfield Park at his home on Fairway Drive.

 In 1964, Goodyear created Litchfield Park Land and Development Co. to expand Litchfield Park into a 90,000-resident community.
 Arden E. Goodyear was the head of the company, Patrick Cusick was vice president and general manager, and Victor Gruen was hired to design some of the buildings.
 Emanuel Cartsonis, who had worked with Cusick, became city planner.
 The plan called for 25,000 homes, a college, a junior college, eighteen elementary schools, ten junior high schools, and six high schools, as well as improvements to the town's golf course and Phoenix Trotting Park at an expense of at least $750 million.
 Goodyear made many mistakes during development, including selling properties right up to the curb line, which means that the city must get permission from property owners before they can put in a sidewalk.
 They abandoned their plans for expanding Litchfield Park before they were completed and sold whatever land they could.